 - 1.1 The application proposes the formation of a new access road from Pope Lane to serve the remaining offices, part of the former Meadowcroft Business Park.
 The adjacent site is currently being redeveloped for a residential scheme and it has become apparent that there is conflict between the employees and visitors to the offices and the residential development in terms of access. - 1.2 The site is within the Green Belt where there is a general presumption against inappropriate development.
-However, a recent appeal decision recognised that the formation of an access is an engineering operation that would not harm the openness of the area, and represents a development that would not be inappropriate development in the Green Belt.
-In the interests of highway safety and to support the existing businesses, the application is, on balance, considered acceptable and is recommended for approval subject to the imposition of conditions.
+However, the formation of an access road is an engineering operation, which Paragraph 90 of the National Planning Policy Framework advises is not inappropriate development in the Green Belt, provided that it does not conflict with the purposes of including land within the Green Belt and on condition that it preserves openness.
+In this case it is considered that the formation of an access road is an engineering operation that would not harm the openness of the area, and therefore represents a development that would not be inappropriate development in the Green Belt.
+In the interests of highway safety and to support the existing businesses, the application is considered acceptable and is recommended for approval subject to the imposition of conditions.